ministryofjustice/hmpps-ems-platform-terraform-modules/README.md

 When a pull request is merged to main a new tag and release with the appropriate version number.

-Versioning is managed by [GitVersion](https://gitversion.net/docs/) and follows the Mainline branching strategy.
+Versioning is managed by [GitVersion](https://gitversion.net/docs/) and uses the ContinuousDelivery configuraton.

 A current list of releases can be found on the [releases page](https://github.com/ministryofjustice/hmpps-ems-platform-terraform-modules/releases).